Informfully/Scrapers/README.md

   - fork any of the [Informfully repositories](https://github.com/Informfully/Documentation) and
   - make changes and create pull requests.

-Please post your feature requests and bug reports in our [GitHub issues](https://github.com/Informfully/Documentation/issues).
+Please post your feature requests and bug reports in our [GitHub issues](https://github.com/Informfully/Documentation/issues) section.